humansinstitute/BitcoinForHumans/lockbox/Lockbox.md

 ---

-### Contract Enforcement

-##### But Pete - how does any of this actually happen?

-Glad you asked...
+### Who is this third party?

-As we covered in the article "Smart Contracts will be hired" what we're actually doing in a smart contract environment is paying a '3rd party' to ensure a set of coded steps are taken, its just the 3rd party is a computer.
+I'm going to expand on this in the article "Smart Contracts will be hired" but, this is based on the view that what we're actually doing in a smart contract environment is...

+> Paying a '3rd party' to ensure a set of deterministic steps are taken resulting in a payment, for a set of funds held for a finite time.
+>
+> The 3rd party often just happens to be a computer.

-As such the platform debate revolves around what this 3rd party looks like.
-For instancein Etheruem 3rd Party means "all ethereum full nodes" - yep both of them ;) or in liquid you would be asking all ***xyz*** validators.
+As such the platform debate revolves around the nature of this 3rd party.

+For instance in Ethereum 3rd Party means "all ethereum full nodes" (yep both of them ;-) ) or in liquid you would be asking 30+ validators.

-Interestingly we start to see that this final signature does not need to be **"on the blockchain"** indeed it could be 1 person, a Shamir Secret Sharing scheme or has pre-image which is released from other coordinated action.
+Interestingly, we start to see that this final signature does not need to be **"on the blockchain"** indeed it could be 1 person, a Shamir Secret Sharing scheme or simply a pre-image generated from another off chain coordinated action.

 > **SPOILER ALERT**
 >
-> This decoupling between the monetary system and the contract execution / enforement is going to be massively important in driving down the cost of contract execution in a competitive environment.
+> This decoupling between the monetary system and the contract execution is going to really help in driving down the cost of contract execution in a competitive environment.
 >
 > **SPOILER ALERT**

-Just to reinforce this blunt quip the idea here is it would always be cheaper to hire that one person two parties both trust to sign a transaction, than to hire a world computer in order to enforce execution.
+Just to reinforce this blunt quip.
+The idea is that it would always be cheaper to hire a single individual that two parties both trust to adjudicate a contract, than to hire a world computer to enforce execution.

-The correct price for contract execution will of course be best be decided on in a competitive market for contract execution in which agents assess the various leves of trust minimisation, counterparty risk and cost.
+The correct price for contract execution will, of course, be decided on in a competitive market in which free agents assess the various leves of trust minimisation, counterparty risk and cost.

-As such we'd expect a market of options to provide this service.
+As such we could rationaly expect a market to develop in which onlnie institutes compete to "publicly sign facts" and adjudicate in which they stake their public reputation.

 ---

-### The Tech Stack
+### High Level Archiecture

 Ok so lets quickly recap on what we've got so far.

 * A transaction construction which incentivises two parties to conduct business directly and settle their contracts in a trueful manner.

-* A transaction construction which provides funding to **pay a service fee** for this enforcement.
+* A transaction construction which provides funding to **pay a service fee** for this enforcement to ensure it happens.

 * A concept that there will be multiple ***off chain services*** to enforce this contract execution.

-So there are now two obvious (and related) questions staring us in the face at this point:
+Two questions are staring us in the face at this point:

 1) What does this market look like.